 The College is around the halfway point on the marathon route.
-In the first race, Wellesley students are reported to have cheered on a particular favorite (a Harvard student), thus setting a precedence of vociferous support for the runners.
+In the first race, Wellesley students are reported to have cheered on a particular favorite (a Harvard student), thus setting a precedent for vociferous support for the runners.

 The Scream Tunnel

-Search for the Scream Tunnel on YouTube if you want to be deafened!
+Search for the Wellesley Scream Tunnel on YouTube if you want to be deafened!

 While Wellesley students have created signs for runners for years, only recently has this turned into an organized event led by the House President of Munger Hall.
 In 2011, students from Munger extended the reach of the sign-making tradition by starting @TheScreamTunnel on Twitter and Scream Tunnel Signs by Wellesley's Munger Hall on Facebook to take custom requests, show off signs created for runners, and interact with runners and other members of the community.
 Munger faces the marathon race course on Central Street, so it’s only fitting that its residents decided to take responsibility for upping the ante with this tradition.